sim642/profiling-template/readme.md

 Double click on it to attach VisualVM.

 To measure the time spent in different methods, select the "Sampler" tab.
-Next, choose to sample CPU.
+Next, click the sample CPU button.
 VisualVM is now recording the activity of each of the threads in your app.
-Enter a newline in the chess application so it would start calculating its things.
+Press enter in the chess application so it will start calculating its things (output will show "running board size ..."").

 Let the application run for at least 15sec.
 Different thread names should appear under the CPU samples tab, including the main thread.